savin-berlin/zas-rep-tools/README.md

 **ZAS-REP-TOOLS** is a bundle of Tools for automatic extraction and quantification of the repetitions from the unstructured textual Data Collections for different languages with additional Search Engine wrapped around extracted data +  on-board supplied Twitter Streamer to collect real-time tweets.

+<sub> (This ReadMe still to be in the developing process and still has grammatical errors.
+Please ignore them=) But if you have  any suggestions of improvement please contact [Egor Savin](mailto:work@savin.berlin) ) </sub>